kombit/org-graphql/README.md

 The current snapshot of data available in "Fælleskommunalt Organisationssystem" can queried - and the ambition is to support integrators in getting the relevant data easy - using modern and mature technology.

 ## Getting Started
-To start using our Organisation GraphQL Service make an authenticated GraphQL request to `https://organisation.stoettesystemerne.dk/organisation/organisationhent/1` and start retrieving data.
+To start using our Organisation GraphQL Service make an authenticated GraphQL request in the external test environment to `https://organisation.eksterntest-stoettesystemerne.dk/organisation/organisationhent/1` and start retrieving data.

 You can also use our [live sandbox](#organisation-graphql-sandbox) to familiarize yourself with the application and the schema.